NordicSemiconductor/IOS-nRF-Toolbox/README.md

 # IOS-nRF-Toolbox

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

 New in V4.4.4:

-* Improvet HomeKit view, allowing user to switch homes, and create a home if none exists.
+* Improved HomeKit view, allowing user to switch homes, and create a home if none exists.
-* Fixed issuew with HomeKit showing permission error as soon as the permission was given.
+* Fixed issues with HomeKit showing permission error as soon as the permission was given.
 * Removed automatic home creation in HomeKit view, now user can manually create the home.
-* Improved error handling to show the user actual parsed messages from homekit errors instead of showing generic errors
+* Improved error handling to show the user actual parsed messages from HomeKit errors instead of showing generic errors
 * Updated DFULibrary to version 4.1.1
-* Improved fieltype selection UI
+* Improved fieldtype selection UI
 * Added an option to allow users to select the DFU scope when flashing distribution packages.

 New in V4.4.3: